Vaishnav-Kanhirathingal/Vaishnav-Kanhirathingal/README.md

 ## Projects -

+> Each project has its own release.
+You can find the apks in the release section.

 ### Cryptile -

 > CRYPTILE is a file encryption app which creates a file structure (i.e. a vault/safe).
 Users can then add their files to this safe.
 The app also uses account authentication to lock a safe to a specific account.